innateessence/pycron/README.md

 ## Why does this exist

-* tldr; Because I felt like it
+* Because I wanted cron-like behavior for pure Python without pulling in celery
-* I would like to see an OSS cron-like tool with extra features (better debugging/management)
+* Because sometimes I find I want something highly niche and custom, that is not supported by the major packages such as celery
-* Maybe this project will eventually become that?
-Maybe not.
+* It's a good foundation for a project I may or may not take on in the future

-* I typically don't want to work on large projects for free.
-But I love programming.
+## What this is not
-* I may want this or something close to it within the next couple years
+* A replacement for celery.
-* Maybe someone else thinks this is cool and copies whatever they like
+* Production-grade software

 ## Quickstart